stephenjohnlimb/boot/K8s.md

 `multippass start {vm-name}` just keep waiting, if you look at Hyper-V manager it shows it running.
 But if that `hosts.ics` file is corrupted the name of the vm does not resolve!

+Also, sometimes on Windows you cannot seem to stop a vm - these commands don't seem to work:
+- multipass stop primary
+- multipass stop microk8s-vm

+**In that case use TaskManager and find process `vmwp.exe` and terminate it.**

+Also, on Windows after Hibernating sometimes the IP addresses seem to get lost on the VM's.

+**I'm not painting a good picture here for Windows am I?**

 But note, these IP addresses tend to change when you reboot your host PC.
 So that's a bit of a pain.
 To get around this I added a second network adaptor to my multipass vm's; see [Windows networking with multipass](WindowsNetworkWithMultipass.md) for more details.